 Instructions

-- Gather all the ingredients.
-For this recipe demonstration, I used seasonings option A. Start bringing a large pot of water to a boil on medium-high heat for heating or cooking the udon noodles later.
+• Gather all the ingredients.
+I used seasonings option A in this recipe demonstration.
+Now, bring a large pot of water to a boil on medium-high heat for boiling the udon noodles later.
+In the meantime, prepare the rest of the ingredients.

 To Prepare the Ingredients